From our earliest designs in 1943 to an internationally trusted helicopter manufacturer, Enstrom’s legacy continues to flourish.

-Founder Rudy Enstrom, President Jack Christensen and Salesman Fred Hill try out N195D, a two-bladed experimental helicopter called the F-27.
-October 1960.
-Photo taken by Enstrom Engineer Al Ballauer.
+Founder Rudy Enstrom, then President Jack Christensen, and Salesman Fred Hill test a two-bladed experimental helicopter; the F-27.

 Enstrom introduces the F28F Falcon as the workhorse of the Enstrom fleet.
 This helicopter serves police forces, agricultural sprayers, training organizations, utility workers, private fliers and wildlife conservationists around the world.
 FAA Certified in 1980, the F28F has a long history as a safe, hard working, quality product.